johnath/beep/PERMISSIONS.md

-Every rule consists of a part to match a particular type of device (with comparison operators such as `==`), and a part which does something about that device, such as modifying or setting a variable (e.g. `+=' or `=`), changing its file mode or ownership or file ACL.
+Every rule consists of a part to match a particular type of device (with comparison operators such as `==`), and a part which does something about that device, such as modifying or setting one or more variable (e.g. `+=' or `=`), which can change the device file's mode or ownership or file ACL.

 See the sections below for example rules suggested for `beep`.